preloadGroup of people celebrating Holi festival in India

 Best places to travel in March in the US

 While much of the US is still bitterly cold, things are warming up in the south.
-Spring blossoms, harvest festivals and one of the world’s great cultural gatherings dominate the March calendar.
+Spring blossoms, harvest festivals and one of the world’s great cultural gatherings dominate the best holiday destinations and offer plenty of cheap places to travel in March too.

 A picturesque and brightly lit footpath under the exquisite beauty of blooming cherry blossoms.